neelsoumya/teaching_neural_networks/README.md

-# Convolutional Neural Networks for Biologists
+# Introduction to Neural Networks

-A practical introduction to CNNs designed specifically for researchers in the biological sciences.
+A practical introduction to neural networks and convolutional neural networks.

 ## Course Overview